 - The issue with Neosporin, however, is that Neomycin has not yet been deemed safe for dogs and has been linked to hearing loss.
 Whether official testing on dogs will be done is unknown.

 But this is where it gets confusing again… Despite this, many veterinarians still prescribe and use Neosporin on minor wounds and scrapes for dogs, when only needed in small amounts and in hard-to-lick areas.

-Out of the two, it may be best to go with Polysporin over Neosporin due to the fact it does not contain Neomycin.
-Still, this is not professional advice and you are best to speak to your veterinarian first.
+Of the two, it may be best to go with Polysporin over Neosporin because it does not contain Neomycin.
+Still, this is not professional advice, and you should speak to your veterinarian first.

 Where Can You Use Polysporin On a Dog?

 If you do find yourself in a situation where you feel like using a small amount of Polysporin will help your dog, then it’s wise to know which areas you should and shouldn’t use it.